 4.11 PRE-PROPOSAL MEETING, INDEPENDENT RESEARCH PROPOSAL, AND RESEARCH PROGRESS UPDATE.
 The Department of Chemistry and Biochemistry uses the independent research proposal to fulfill the Graduate School's requirement of a written comprehensive examination for the Ph.D. degree.
 The proposal is due in the 4th or 5th semester (see end of section 4.10) and the submission of this requirement must be preceded by a PRE-PROPOSAL meeting (see below).
+Since this is a formal examination, it is prohibited for the student to bring food or drinks for the Advisory Committee.

-Proposal: In your 4th or 5th semester (see end of section 4.10), you must submit to the Director of Graduate Studies (i.e., the Graduate Office) and the Advisory Committee copies of a final independent research proposal, together with a date, time and place for the oral defense.
+Proposal: In your 4th or 5th semester (see end of section 4.10), you must submit to the Director of Graduate Studies (i.e., the Graduate Office) and the Advisory Committee copies of a final independent research proposal, together with a date, time, and place for the oral defense.
 It is your responsibility to arrange with the members of your PROPOSAL committee the time and place of the examination (see below).
 Use the "Proposal" title page in the back of this handbook (section 9.06) as the cover page of the PROPOSAL.
 The PROPOSAL serves as the WRITTEN COMPREHENSIVE EXAMINATION, which is a requirement of the Graduate School.
 Thus, your full advisory (doctoral) committee (4.07) (or substitute members) must be present for the defense.